SaadCodes247/Customer-Retention-Analysis/README.md

 5. When talking with a customer, we’d like the customer service team to have an indication of that person’s churn risk.
 We’d like the churn likelihood of all of our remaining customers. (please provide list)

+# Output Delivered
+  1. Information presentation deck for marketing team with above analysis completed.
+  2. Top 500 customers that are most likely to leave to competitors.
+  3. All customers and their predicted probabilities of leaving to competitors.